Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 Lantern of Revelation

 I went with this configuration not to pose so much as DPS, but when I’m doing dailies I can get almost half of my armor penetration from artifacts and ability score, then get the other half from my con artist.
-This safes me from using the armor penetration boon which puts me WAY over on resistance ignored.
+This saves me from using the armor penetration boon which puts me WAY over on resistance ignored.
 I use the Orcus set as I am still testing a full DPS build.
 However, recommendation to you when using Conqueror as a support for dungeon groups with low damage output would be to run the greater set since the lantern will get you the 10,000 HP, and the use the Sigil of the Guardian or Oghma’s Token in place of Shard of Orcus Wand to help give you more survivability.
 If you have the means to complete the Orcus set, you can take full advantage of it without sacrificing tankability as long as you still use your tank companion and you’re still booned and geared defensively.

 There are 3 options to consider here.